Dhananjay00007/Dhananjay00007/README.md

 # 👋 Hey, I’m Dhananjay Yadav
+I turn messy operational data into dashboards that cut costs and boost revenue

 🎓 MSc in Business Analytics | 📊 Data Analyst | 📍 Based in London | 🛠️ Right to work in the UK